Marfin bank arson: Judicial processes

 An anarchist suspect was brought to trial for intentional homicide, while two other unidentified persons were accused as perpetrators of the arson.
 The trial ended with the accused being judged innocent in the absence of sufficient evidence.
 Eye witnesses testified that the arson was carried out by a structured, organized group of people with a hierarchy and a leader.
 Testimonies include that the group was not comprised by the "usual people that go to protests" and that the person who lighted the fire threw a "probably new" material inside the bank that "caught fire immediately".
-Firefighters testified that a some protestors tried to stop them, but that generally the majority of the crowd tried to help them reach the burning building.
+Firefighters testified that some protestors tried to stop them, but that generally the majority of the crowd tried to help them reach the burning building.

 In another trial that ended in July 2013, Marfin's CEO, the building's security officer and the store's manager were found guilty of the negligent homicide of three employees, the bodily harm of 21 other employees, and multiple lapses in fire safety measures and training of the staff.
 The bank's management had given the employees the instruction to work despite the general strike and the (likely to be violent) protest nearby.